BarnetPhotography

 ONE LIGHT STUDIO PORTRAIT

 This one light portrait, or headshot, of our great model Brenda was made at one of our Beginning Studio Lighting & Posing workshops.
 There is no retouching, only LR corrections and shadow detail was increased in PS.
 The background is a painted canvas we use for formal portraits, and can be lit with a background light.
 During this workshop we “build” the lighting by adding each element one by one.
 First the main light, then a reflector, then a second light, maybe a color gel, and so on.
-Of course, you can make a beautiful, well lit portrait using only one light, in a soft box, like in this case, and a reflector.
-That’s what this post is about, specifically, the best way to position these 2 elements to create a nicely lit portrait.
+Of course, you can make a beautiful, well lit portrait using only one light, in a soft box, like in this case, or any other large, diffused light source and a reflector.
+That’s what this post is about, specifically, the best way to position these 2 light sources (I refer to the reflector as a second light source since it does illuminate the subject) to create a nicely lit portrait.
 This is a traditional way to use these tools, there are many other ways to use them to create more edgy or creative lighting and different moods.

 Brenda was lit with a medium Chimera soft box without a grid or egg crate, and a 42″round silver reflector.
-The diagram below shows how many photographers would instinctively position the soft box and reflector.
-The soft box is aimed right at the subject and the reflector is positioned on the other side, away from getting in the way of the camera, to light the opposite side of Brenda’s face.
-This positioning can produce adequate results.
+The diagram directly below shows how many photographers would instinctively position the soft box and reflector.
+The soft box is aimed right at the subject and the reflector is positioned on the other side, not getting in the way of the camera, to light the opposite side of Brenda’s face.
+This positioning produces adequate results.

 In our workshops we add other light sources, background light, hair or separation lights, strips, etc.